Kenmobility/git-api-service/README.md

 ```

 ## 3. Set environmental variables:
-- the duplicated .env.example file already has default variables that the program needs to run except for GIT_HUB_TOKEN env variable (feel free to change the values).
+- the duplicated .env.example file already has default variables that the program needs to run except for GIT_HUB_TOKEN env variable.
+- The program can run without GIT_HUB_TOKEN variable, but with a rate limit of just 60 requests within a time frame, but to extend the rate limit to 5000 requests, a valid GitHub token should be added to the .env file.
-- go to [https://github.com/](GitHub) to set up a GitHub API token (i.e Personal access token) and set value for the GIT_HUB_TOKEN env variable.
+- (OPTIONAL) Go to [https://github.com/](GitHub) to set up a GitHub API token (i.e Personal access token) and set the value for the GIT_HUB_TOKEN environmental variable on the .env file.

 - (OPTIONAL) if the default values of the DATABASE_HOST, DATABASE_PORT, DATABASE_USER, DATABASE_PASSWORD or DATABASE_NAME in .env file were altered, ensure that the 'make postgres' command in the makefile matches the new set values.